lucidrains/recurrent-memory-transformer-pytorch/README.md

 - [ ] relative positional encoding, with positional encoding for each recurrence step
 - [ ] add an axial attention down the past memories axis as an option
 - [ ] add the memory replay backprop technique from memformer paper
+- [ ] for autoregressive, run experiments between future memories being causal masked or not

 ## Alternatives